jgonz19/jgonz19/README.md

 - 👋 Hi, I’m Jeyson Gonzalez
 - 👀 I’m interested in Web Development, Java and new Tech!
-- 🌱 I’m currently learning Flutter und React
+- 🌱 I’m currently learning Angular and Python
 - 📫 How to reach me Github: https://github.com/jgonz19 or Linkedin: https://www.linkedin.com/in/jeyson-gonzalez/

 <!---